mahnoorr1/digi-hiro-web/README.md

 # digihiro

-A marketing website that provides a platform to provide development Services.
+- A marketing website that provides a platform to provide development Services.
+- Available on both web and mobile

 ## Getting Started